iekosmadakis/glideaware/README.md

 # SNCodePolish

-A client-side web application for formatting and analyzing ServiceNow JavaScript code and JSON.
+A client-side web application for formatting and polishing ServiceNow JavaScript code and JSON.
 All processing happens in the browser - your code never leaves your machine.

 ## Features